Functorial transfer between relative trace formulas in rank one: The moment map and the structure of Borel orbits

 \begin{proof} Let $x\in X$ with stabilizer $H$; the fiber of $T^*X$ over $x$ is canonically identified with $\mathfrak h^\perp$.
-Since $H$ is reductive, the restriction to $\mathfrak h^\perp$ of a nondegenerate invariant symmetric form on $\g^*$ is also nondegenerate, and the corresponding quadratic form is $H$-invariant.
+Since $H$ is reductive, there is a nondegenerate invariant symmetric bilinear form on $\g^*$ with nondegenerate restriction to $\mathfrak h^\perp$.
+Indeed, recall that every invariant symmetric bilinear form on a simple (non-abelian) Lie algebra is a multiple of the Killing form.
+Take an invariant, nondegenerate extension $Q$ of the Killing form on the semisimple part of $\mathfrak g$; it is a standard fact that $Q$ restricts to a nondegenerate form on any Cartan subalgebra.
+By invariance, the restriction of $Q$ to $\mathfrak h$ is nondegenerate; therefore, it is also nondegenerate on $\mathfrak h^\perp$, when we use the form to identify $\g$ with $\g^*$.
+The corresponding quadratic form is $H$-invariant.
 It thus has to factor through the invariant-theoretic quotient

 which therefore has to be nondegenerate.